 IB scores are separate from class grades.
 Students receive their class grades at the end of each semester of study.
 IB scores are available online on July 6th each year.
-The IB Diplomas are sent directly to the schools and can be picked up in August of each year.
-Students and parents are notified when the diplomas arrive so arrangements can be made to pick them up.
+The IB Diplomas are sent directly to the

 Failure of Students